AravindRTW/APIStrategyPOC/docs/index.md

 # Markdown Prudential Docs as Code

-## Use the Same Plumbing we use for code review process
+## Use the Same Plumbing we use for code review processd

 # This will be pushed into the Git repo
 ## CIC/CD will publish this to AWs S3 bucket or Azure Blob Storage